Welcome to the MIT Philosophy Undergraduate Program

 Over the last 2,500 years, philosophy has transformed physics, biology, logic and mathematics, economics, politics, linguistics, psychology, religion, culture, and our understanding of how we should live.

 You can join that tradition at MIT by simply taking an introductory philosophy course, or by digging deeper with a philosophy concentration, minor, or major.
 Don’t let your time at MIT go by without some exposure to the discipline that questions our deepest assumptions.
-If you have any questions about the program, please contact Professor Justin Khoo, the Undergraduate Officer and Advisor.
+If you have any questions about the program, please contact Professor Jack Spencer, the Undergraduate Officer and Advisor.

 And don’t forget about MIT’s Undergraduate Philosophy Club!
 The club provides an opportunity for students interested in philosophy (majors, minors, concentrators, and anyone else) to meet each other and to engage in informal philosophical discussion.
 It sponsors a variety of events: dinners, lunches with faculty, movie nights, and mixers with philosophy students from nearby universities.
 All those interested can join the mailing list.